SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/README.md

 # README
 ---
 This is a sample boiler plate project for a dual core Esp32 microcontroller running FreeRTOS.
-This hardware is equivalent to a DevKit-M or C running an Esp32s3N16R8, but this project could be ported to other duel and single core Esp32 processors.
+This hardware is equivalent to a DevKit-M or C running an Esp32s3N16R8, but this project shoulb be portable to other duel and single core Esp32 processors without any changes.

 If run on a single core processor, some of the features might not be necessary, but operation should still appear normal.